mbernste/mbernste.github.io/_posts/2024-03-23-diffusion.md

 High-level overview of denoising diffusion models
 -------------------------------------------------

 Like all probabilistic generative models, diffusion models can be understood as a probability distribution over some set of objects of interest.
 These objects might be images, text documents, or protein sequences.
-Let $boldsymbol{x}$ be a vector representing one such object.
+Let $\boldsymbol{x}$ be a vector representing one such object.
 Then, diffusion models can be understood as a probability distribution $p(\boldsymbol{x})$.
 Once we have this distribution in hand, we can sample objects from this distribution.
 In the case of image generation, we can view the process of generating an image as _sampling_ from a distribution:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/diffusion_sampling_images.png" alt="drawing" width="800"/></center>